Mongolian names: Mongolia

 Therefore, if a man with given name Tsakhia has a son, and gives the son the name Elbegdorj, the son's full name, as it appears in passports and the like, is Tsakhia Elbegdorj.
 Very frequently, as in texts and speech, the patronymic is given in genitive case, i.e. Tsakhiagiin Elbegdorj, with (in this case) -giin being the genitive suffix.
 However, the patronymic is rather insignificant in everyday use and usually just abbreviated to an initial - Ts.
 Elbegdorj.
 People are normally just referred to and addressed by their given name (Elbegdorj guai - 'Mr. Elbegdorj'), and the patronymic is only used to distinguish two people with a common given name.
 Even then, they are usually just distinguished by their initials, not by the full patronymic.
 There are cases in which a matronymic has been legally bestowed for one or the other reason, while a patronymic is known.
 If the patronymic is to be conveyed anyway, this can take a form like Altan Choi ovogt Dumaagiin Sodnom with the patronymic preceding the word ovog that takes the suffix -t 'having'.

 The basic differences between Mongolian and European names, in connection with trying to fit Mongolian names into foreign schemata, frequently lead to confusion.
 For example, Otryadyn Gündegmaa, a Mongolian shooter, is often incorrectly referred to as Otryad, i.e. by the (given) name of her father.
+But now, as Mongolians establish more international relations, this practice has been more or less standardised.
+For example, the 2024 Olympic silver medalist, Bavuudorjiin Baasankhüü, is referred to as Baasankhüü Bavuudorj, putting the given name in the first name position, and father's name in the family name position.
+Mongolians do not use their clan name due to historical reasons.
+Even saying your clan name was taboo up until very recently; however, there is a growing trend in people finding their real clan origination after being falsely claimed 'Borjigin'.

-Since 2000, Mongolians have been officially using clan names — ovog, the same word that was used for the patronymics during the socialist period — on their ID cards (the clan name is also referred to as urgiin ovog, meaning lineage name, among general use, to distinguish from the patro- or matronymic).
+Since 2000, Mongolians have been officially using clan names—ovog, the same word that was used for the patronymics during the socialist period—on their ID cards (the clan name is also referred to as urgiin ovog, meaning lineage name, among general use, to distinguish from the patro- or matronymic).
 Many people chose the names of the ancient clans and tribes such Borjigin, Besud, Jalair, etc. Others chose the names of the native places of their ancestors, or the names of their most ancient known ancestor.
 Some just decided to pass their own given names (or modifications of their given names) to their descendants as clan names.
 A few chose other attributes of their lives as surnames; Mongolia's first cosmonaut Gürragchaa chose 'Sansar' (Outer space).
 Clan names precede the patronymics and given names, as in Besud Tsakhiagiin Elbegdorj.